-$^{^2}$ The above data was provided by the Financial Investigation Division of the Ministry of Finance & Public Service
+7 The above data was provided by the Financial Investigation Division of the Ministry of Finance & Public Service

-Rat- Recommended Actions FATF 40+9 ing Summary of Factors for Rating Actions Undertaken by Jamaica Magistrates Court and officers from the FID.
-Since JOLT's establishment, the initiatives undertaken include the search and seizure of property and following investigations two persons were charges with conspiracy to defraud and money laundering and ten(10) police officers were recommended for retirement in the public interest for their alleged roles in the lotto scams.
+Rat- Recommended Actions FATF 40+9 ing Summary of Factors for Rating Actions Undertaken by Jamaica called the Joint Operations Linked to Telemarketing (JOLT) and comprises officers from: US Immigration and Customs Enforcement Division; US Embassy in Jamaica; Local Jamaican Authorities including officers from the Jamaica Constabulary Force, Customs, Passport & Immigration Dept.; office of the DPP; officers from the Montego Bay Resident Magistrates Court and officers from the FID.
+Since JOLT's establishment, the initiatives undertaken include the search and seizure of property and following investigations two persons were charged with conspiracy to defraud and money laundering and ten(10) police officers were recommended for retirement in the public interest for their alleged roles in the lotto scams.
 J\$100million was also recovered and steps are being taken to have these funds returned to persons fleeced in the lotto scams.
-The process of repatriation of funds to victims of the lotto scams has commended.
+The process of repatriation of funds to victims of the lotto scams has commenced .
 Between June and July 2009 the police acting under the POCA confiscated more than J\$300million from persons involved in criminal activities.
-Specific examples of cases involving action taken for breaches of the Customs Declaration requirements are: ➤ In September 2009 members of the Jamaica Customs Cargo Imaging Team of the Border Protection Unit seized a total of USD57850 from a passenger at the Sangster International Airport in Montego Bay after he was searched and found with sums of money that were not disclosed on the Customs Declaration Form.
-The funds were confiscated pending further investigation.
+Specific examples of cases involving action taken for breaches of the Customs Declaration requirements are: ➤In September 2009 members of the Jamaica Customs Cargo Imaging Team of the Border Protection Unit seized a total of USD57,850 from a passenger at the Sangster International Airport in Montego Bay after he was searched and found with sums of money that were not disclosed on the